-In recent years, large-scale verification of industrial-strength software has become increasingly common [51] following the inspirational success of CompCert [38] in Coq, or CakeML [32] in Isabelle/HOL.
+In recent years, large-scale verification of industrial-strength software has become increasingly common [56] following the inspirational success of CompCert [42] in Coq, or CakeML [34] in HOL4:.
 However, such developments still require a tremendous amount of expertise and efforts.
-A significant body of work hence seeks to simplify this task, whether through richer semantic foundations [6, 11], or through richer proof principles [29, 54, 61].
+A significant body of work hence seeks to simplify this task, whether through richer semantic foundations [6, 11], or through richer proof principles [31, 60, 68].

-In the Coq ecosystem, the Interaction Trees (ITree) library by Xia et al. [56, 57] has been influential over the recent years as a rich semantic toolbox for modeling first order languages.
-Inspired by advances in denotational semantics [8, 18, 47], the library provides an implementation of a coinductive variant of the freer monad [28].
+In the Coq ecosystem, the Interaction Trees (ITree) library by Xia et al. [62, 64] has been influential [17, 21, 32, 43, 59, 60, 63, 67] over the recent years as a rich semantic toolbox for modeling first order languages.
+Inspired by advances in denotational semantics [8, 20, 52], the library provides an implementation of a coinductive variant of the freer monad [30].
 This library provides access to monadic programming over symbolic events, tail recursive and general recursion, and interpretation of effects into monadic transformers in the style of one-shot algebraic effects.
 Concerning proofs, a rich theory of weak bisimilarity of computations enables both equational reasoning, and relational Hoare-style program logics.
-The approach has been used to model and verify a wide range of applications, such as networked servers [30, 60], transactional objects [39], non-interference [53], or memory-safe imperative programs [19].
+The approach has been used to model and verify a wide range of applications, such as networked servers [32, 67], transactional objects [43], non-interference [58], or memory-safe imperative programs [21].

 But the largest application of the approach is arguably embodied by the Vellvm project.
-This project aims to formalize LLVM IR, the intermediate representation at the heart of the LLVM compilation infrastructure [35], and build verified tools upon it.
+This project aims to formalize LLVM IR, the intermediate representation at the heart of the LLVM compilation infrastructure [39], and build verified tools upon it.
 LLVM IR is both the target language of a wide range of source languages, from C/C++ and Rust to Haskell, and an intermediate representation that targets most architectures.
 As such, investing effort into its verification is particularly worthwhile, as it takes part in the trusted codebase of an enormous range of projects.
-In a nutshell, the language itself is a low level language based on SSA-formed mutually recursive control flow graphs with a low level memory model.
+In a nutshell, the language itself is a low level language based on SSAformed mutually recursive control flow graphs with a low level memory model.

-While the Vellvm project takes its roots over a decade ago [62, 63], Zakowski et al. have restarted the project on denotational foundations using the ITree library [4, 58].
+While the Vellvm project takes its roots over a decade ago [69, 70], Zakowski et al. have restarted the project on denotational foundations using the ITree library [4, 65].
 The approach has been coined by Zakowski et al. as "a compositional, modular, and executable semantics".
 Compositional in that it is built by structural recursion on the syntax, and defines the meaning of open programs.
 Modular in that it defines and compose the semantics of each effect as independent handlers.
 Executable in that the model allows for the extraction of a verified executable interpreter suitable for testing.

-Despite its success, the Vellvm project presents a major blind spot: it strictly restricts itself to sequential computations, ruling out entirely any modeling of concurrency.
+Yet, the Vellvm project presents a major blind spot: it strictly restricts itself to sequential computations, ruling out entirely any modeling of concurrency.
 This shortcoming is particularly regrettable in that concurrency bugs are particularly difficult to detect by nature, being hard to reproduce trough testing.
 In this paper, we pave the road towards addressing this limitation.
 More specifically, we raise the following question: can a monadic model be built for a language such as LLVM IR in the presence of threads against a weak memory model?
 We answer positively by implementing one such model in Coq.

-To achieve this result, we build on Chappe et al's recently introduced Choice Trees (CTrees) [10].
-CTrees are a variant of ITrees, where the monad not only provides support for divergence, but also nondeterminism.
+To achieve this result, we build on Chappe et al.'s recently introduced Choice Trees (CTrees) [10].
+CTrees are a variant of ITrees, where the monad not only provides support for divergence, but also non-determinism.
 Chappe et al. demonstrate how this is sufficient to build trace models for concurrency, illustrating the approach on CCS and a simple imperative language with cooperative scheduling.